Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Practically every paint manufacturer now sells a product that supposedly primes the surface while painting.
-Behr was the first company to successfully market and sell these products through a massive marketing campaign in 2009 that eventually led other paint manufacturers to add "self-priming," or "paint and primer in one," to their paint can labels.
+Practically every paint manufacturer sells a product that claims to prime the surface while painting.
+Behr was the first company to successfully market and sell these products in 2009, which eventually led other paint manufacturers to add "self-priming" or "paint and primer in one" labels to their paint cans.

 The real question is whether the paint really contains primer that primes the surface.
 The truth is really nothing more than deceptive marketing that has caused confusion and even lawsuits.
-In reality, these paints are not formulated with primer, but instead have a higher concentration of solids for better coverage.
-Basically, think of these products as nothing more than thick, premium paint, that covers in less coats than cheap paint.
+In reality, these paints are not formulated with primer, but instead, have a higher concentration of solids for better coverage.
+Basically, think of these products as nothing more than thick, premium paint that covers in fewer coats than cheap paint.

-Unfortunately, many homeowners unknowingly buy these paints thinking they can bypass the task of priming, but depending on the surface being painted, a separate primer still might be needed to avoid problems with adhesion and coverage.
+Unfortunately, many homeowners unknowingly buy these paints thinking they can bypass the task of priming.
+However, depending on the surface being painted, a separate primer still might be needed to avoid problems with adhesion and coverage.